forschungsprojekte-II-ws2223/moodle-mod_jupyter/jupyterhub_docker/README.md

 - You can now add the token as a query parameter to the address that your jupyterhub is running on.
 For example: http://127.0.0.1:8000/?auth_token=**your token here**

+## Manage dependencies
-## Update docker dependencies
+### Update docker dependencies
 - Stop the running containers
 - Make the version changes in the [docker-compose](docker-compose.yml) file you want to make.
 - Run `docker-compose pull` then wait for the download of the new dependencies.
 - Run `docker-compose up -d` and wait for the containers to be recreated.
 - Then the containers can be used again.

+### Manage python dependencies
+The libraries are managed through the [requirements.txt](https://pip.pypa.io/en/stable/reference/requirements-file-format/).
+This way one can specify certain versions, upgrade versions or add additional libraries.

 ## Architecture

-This setup was derived from these two guides: [Opendreamkit](https://opendreamkit.org/2018/10/17/jupyterhub-docker/), [GitHub repo](https://github.com/jupyterhub/)
+This setup was derived from these two guides: [OpenDreamKit](https://opendreamkit.org/2018/10/17/jupyterhub-docker/), [GitHub repo](https://github.com/jupyterhub/)

 This is a quick explanation on how the deployment is built:
 - create new directory